 The British spy agency declined to comment on any specific program, but said all its activities complied with British law.

 Two top-secret flow charts produced by the British agency in 2012 show incoming streams of information skimmed from smartphone traffic by the Americans and the British.
-The streams are divided into "traditional telephony" 2014 metadata 2014 and others marked "social apps," "geo apps," "http linking," webmail, MMS and traffic associated with mobile ads, among others.
-(MMS refers to the mobile system for sending pictures and other multimedia, and http is the protocol for linking to websites.)
+The streams are divided into "traditional telephony" 2014 metadata 2014 and others marked "social apps," "geo apps," "https linking," webmail, MMS and traffic associated with mobile ads, among others.
+(MMS refers to the mobile system for sending pictures and other multimedia, and https is the protocol for linking to websites.)

 In charts showing how information flows from smartphones into the agency's computers, analysts included questions to be answered by the data, including "Where was my target when they did this?" and "Where is my target going?"